covidvis/covid19-vis/website/index.markdown

 taken by the governing entities.
 We use icons (💼, 🏠, 👨‍👩‍👧‍👦, 🎓, 🍔, 🏬) to depict
-these interventions; regional interventions are shown in smaller size than interventions that are more complete (either at the state level for US States, or at the country level for countries).
+these interventions; regional interventions are shown in smaller size than interventions that are more encompassing (either at the state level for US States, or at the country level for countries).
 For example, the icon 🏠 indicates a stay-at-home order or <a href="https://en.wikipedia.org/wiki/Curfews_and_lockdowns_related_to_the_2019%E2%80%9320_coronavirus_pandemic" target="_blank">lockdown</a>.
 We invite the reader to reveal